ArthurFontes762/Sonic-Memory-Game-JavaScript-2024_08_29/README.md

 - O que mudou? 🤔
   - Corrigido o bug de responsividade para celulares pois a tela de login estava com espaço branco (me deem feedback sobre isso).
+  - Fiz uma versão do jogo para salvar em um banco de dados.

 - What updated? 🤔
   - Fixed the responsiveness bug for cell phones as the login screen had white space (give me feedback on this).
+  - I made a version of the game to save in a database.

 ### 31/08/2024 - Update 🔨